OpenEVSE/openevse_esp32_firmware/readme.md

 - Click connect
 - After a few seconds `Connected: No` should change to `Connected: Yes` if connection is successful.
 Re-connection will be attempted every 10s.
 A refresh of the page may be needed.

-*Note: `emon/xxxx` should be used as the base-topic if posting to emonPi MQTT server if you want the data to appear in emonPi Emoncms.
-See [emonPi MQTT docs](https://guide.openenergymonitor.org/technical/mqtt/).*
+> **_NOTE:_**  `emon/xxxx` should be used as the base-topic if posting to emonPi MQTT server if you want the data to appear in emonPi Emoncms.
+See [emonPi MQTT docs](https://guide.openenergymonitor.org/technical/mqtt/).

 MQTT can also be used to control the OpenEVSE, see RAPI MQTT below.

 ### RAPI

+> **WARNING:_** Directly comunicating with the OpenEVSE is depricated and may be removed from future versions of the firmware

 RAPI commands can be used to control and check the status of all OpenEVSE functions.
 RAPI commands can be issued via the direct serial, web-interface, HTTP and MQTT.
 We recommend using RAPI over MQTT.